[Solved] Can't Import Photos from iPhone to Windows 10/11

 Next, this article will list 3 common fixes that can solve this issue.

 If you can't import photos from iPhone to windows 10/11 computer and iPhone don’t recognize by Windows, you can take accordingly measures under different situations.

-After you connect your iPhone to Windows 10/11, you’ll receive a message on your iPhone to ask you whether you trust the PC to which you connect the iPhone to access the photo and videos.
+After you connect your iPhone to Windows 10/11, you’ll receive a message on your iPhone asking you whether you trust the PC to which you connect the iPhone to access the photo and videos.
 If you choose Don’t Trust or don’t make a choice, your Windows can’t access these photos stored on your iPhone, so you can't import photos from iPhone to Windows 10/11.
 Thus, make sure that you have chosen the Trust option.